 We are eco-conscious people and let’s face it, traveling in an RV doesn’t seem like the most eco-friendly way to go.
-But, Windy isn’t your grandparents’ gas guzzling 1980’s motorhome.
+But, the industry has evolved since your grandparents’ gas guzzling 1980’s motorhome.
 Technology is changing and ever so very slowly…so is the RV industry.

 It’s NOT a Contest – It’s Simple